-The University of Northern Colorado Department of Equity & Inclusion (DEI) is committed to developing and implementing strategies that encourage inclusion, diversity, equity, and justice.
+The University of Northern Colorado Division of Diversity, Equity and Inclusion (DDEI) is committed to developing and implementing strategies that encourage inclusion, diversity, equity and justice.
 The work we do aligns with the university’s vision and supports our community of bears who are attuned to social and cultural challenges facing society.
 UNC puts students first.

-Equity Statement: The Division Student Affairs is active, intentional and forward thinking in our approach to working with students while promoting social mobility.
+Equity Statement: The Division of Diversity, Equity and Inclusion is active, intentional and forward thinking in our approach to working with students while promoting social mobility.
 Diversity, equity and inclusion are embedded in our work as a community.
 Social justice education is at the core of our collaborative practice.

-The Department of Equity & Inclusion actively seeks challenges and opportunities for improvement within our communities to foster and nurture an inclusive environment and develop responsible global citizens.
-Aligning with UNC’s vision of Empower Inclusivity, in the "Rowing, Not Drifting" vision report and using our core equity-minded and community principles, the office of Equity & Inclusion is charged to lay the foundation for equity and inclusion, develop short- and long-term strategies and organize working groups to nurture ongoing individual and organizational professional development and educational opportunities.
+The Division of Diversity, Equity and Inclusion actively seeks challenges and opportunities for improvement within our communities to foster and nurture an inclusive environment and develop responsible global citizens.
+Aligning with UNC’s vision of Empower Inclusivity, in the "Rowing, Not Drifting" vision report and using our core equity-minded and community principles, the Division of Diversity, Equity and Inclusion is charged to lay the foundation for equity and inclusion, develop short- and long-term strategies and organize working groups to nurture ongoing individual and organizational professional development and educational opportunities.

-Dr. Tobias Guzmán serves as the Chief Diversity Officer and Associate Vice President
+Dr. Tobias Guzmán serves as the Vice President for the Division of Diversity, Equity

-with the seven cultural and resource centers, and the departments of Dining Services
+associated with the seven cultural and resource centers, the Colorado Opportunity

 Dr. Guzmán approaches his work with a focus on building relationships and fostering a culture of care.
 These central tenets drive a culture of care philosophy where students and their experiences are a top priority.
 He works diligently to provide students with the necessary resources they need to progress along their path to success.